Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 Works eligible for copyright protection by Drew University Library

 This means you can’t grab any audio file you find on the web and slap it into an episode without getting permission from whomever owns the copyright.
-If you want to use someone else’s work (like podcast sound effects), you need a license to do so.
+If you want to use someone else’s background music or audio clips (like podcast sound effects), you need a license to do so.

 Using someone else’s work without a copyright license is theft.
 The owner can sue you, which will definitely include the cost of the license, but may also include any damages or lost revenue they suffered.

-If you use sound effects you find on a marketplace, that platform will grant a license to use it upon purchase.
+If you use audio clips you find on a marketplace, that platform will grant a license to use it upon purchase.
 But if you want to use an effect that isn’t clearly for sale, you should reach out to the owner and ask permission.
 Get their approval in writing.

 There are some cases where you can use other people’s work without getting permission.
 They fall into a category called fair use.
 Here’s the definition of fair use accordion to Sanford Libraries: